 Puredata by itself is too barebones to do anything interesting with; It’s more of a platform than an app.
 Get some higher-level abstractions e.g.

 integra live is a puredata frontend and library that promises unified pluggable components.
-They got completely shafted by comitting to Adobe Flex, whose instability as a platform has put the project at risk, but it does look like a rare example of a nice UI for an open-source project.
+They got shafted by committing to Adobe Flex, whose instability as a platform has put the project at risk, but it does look like a rare example of a nice UI for an open-source project.

 droidparty runs your patches on android devices